bmealhouse/vscode-shifty/README.md

 ## Using shifty

+### Shift mode

+Shifty supports three different shift modes when cycling through color themes & font families.
+I recommend starting with **discovery** mode until all color themes & font families have been favorited or ignored and then switch over to **favorites** mode.

+#### default

+Cycles through all color themes & font families that have not been ignored.

+#### discovery

+Cycles through color themes & font families that have not been favorited or ignored.
+When all color themes or font families have been favorited or ignored, shifty will fallback to using **favorites** mode.

+#### favorites

+Cycles through favorite color themes & font families.

 ### Commands

 Anything shifty can do is exposed via commands.
 Open the VS Code command palette (`⇧⌘P`) and type `shifty` to see the list of commands availabe to you.